yildiz-online/component-native-ogre3d/src/main/c++/Docs/src/material-scripts.md

 In a material script, techniques must be listed in order of preference, i.e. the earlier techniques are preferred over the later techniques.
 This normally means you will list your most advanced, most demanding techniques first in the script, and list fallbacks afterwards.

 To help clearly identify what each technique is used for, the technique can be named but its optional.
 Techniques not named within the script will take on a name that is the technique index number.
 For example: the first technique in a material is index 0, its name would be "0" if it was not given a name in the script.
 The technique name must be unique within the material or else the final technique is the resulting merge of all techniques with the same name in the material.
 A warning message is posted in the Ogre.log if this occurs.
-Named techniques can help when inheriting a material and modifying an existing technique: (See [Script Inheritance](#Script-Inheritance))
+Named techniques can help when inheriting a material and modifying an existing technique: (See @ref Script-Inheritance)

+@par
 Format: technique name

 Techniques have only a small number of attributes of their own: